crystal-ruby/pages/crystal/optimisations.md

 to be passed).

 Negotiators could do some counting and do the recompiling when it seems worth it.
-The Negotiator would remove itself from the chain and connect called and new callee directly.
+The Negotiator would remove itself from the chain and connect called and new receiver directly.
 How much is in this i couldn't say though.